Von hippel-lindau syndrome Q85.8

 • Epididymal cysts and cystadenomas occur in 60% of male patients.

-• Ulcers of the endolymphatic sac (ELST) are found in up to 10% of patients and may be the cause of hearing loss.
+• Tumors of the endolymphatic sac (ELST) are found in up to 10% of patients and may be the cause of hearing loss.

-• Rare (0.5%) are paragangliomas of the head and neck.
-The median age of diagnosis of these tumors is considerably younger in VHL than in sporadic cases.
+• Paragangliomas of the head and neck are rare (0.5%).
+The mean age of diagnosis of these tumors is considerably younger in VHL than in sporadic cases.

 Considerable intrafamilial variability has been reported.